canonical/pollen-operator/docs/index.md

 ## Get started

-You can follow the tutorial [here](https://charmhub.io/pollen/docs/how-to-relate-to-cos).
+To get started with the Pollen charm, follow the instructions in [How to relate to COS](https://charmhub.io/pollen/docs/how-to-relate-to-cos).

 You can check out the [full list of actions here](https://charmhub.io/pollen/actions).